Best Back Squat Workout for Muscle (Barbell Routine & Crossfit WoD)

 Postural Stability – Postural stability is key to a good squat.
 To maintain this aspect of a squat, keep the back in neutral alignment.
 Too much flexion or hyperextension of the back can result in a loss of proper squatting form.

 Check out the linked video for a visual demonstration and a further breakdown of these categories to maximize squat form.
-While watching the video, keep in mind how your genetics are affecting your squat form.
+While watching the video, keep in mind the genetics that are affecting your squat form.

 Completing a few sample reps with no weight can help a lifter understand how the movement should feel.
 It’s also recommended that if a lifter is unfamiliar with a certain exercise or is inexperienced at lifting, then they should research the exercise form beforehand.

-There are online guides that detail how to perform the perfect squat, as well as useful online demonstrations to aid in the ergonomics behind lifting.1 Weight lifters using a barbell should keep in mind the squat bar path to maximize their efficiency.
+There are online guides that detail ways to perform the perfect squat, as well as useful online demonstrations to aid in the ergonomics behind lifting.3 Weight lifters using a barbell should keep in mind the bench press technique and the squat bar path to maximize their efficiency.

 If form is starting to be sacrificed, then it might be best to use a lower weight and a high amount of reps.
 Using too high of weight can lead to injury and might even cause long term damage.
 Surgery cost is very expensive, so it’s better to be safe than sorry.